arun2596/Craigslist-Project---AUD/README.md

 3. Sampling - We found that our target variable (featured/non-featured) is unbalanced with only ~2% of featured posts.
 So, we performed random down-sampling to balance the dataset
 4. Creating term document matrix - We brought the text data into a format which our machine learning models can understand.
 We tokenized, lemmatized, removed stop-words and transformed the text into tf-idf matrix.
 This increased the size of our dataset exponentially.
 To further make our models simpler for faster processing, we processed the data to curb near-zero variables
 5. Final dataset – We split the dataset into 80:20 ratio for training and testing our models respectively
 6. Model creation – We tried various classifiers to test which would be flexible enough to fit on the training dataset and at the same time can be generalized for different datasets.
-The models are listed below –
+The models are listed below – <br />
 a.
-Logistic Regression (LR)
+Logistic Regression (LR) <br />
 b.
-Support Vector Machines (SVM)
+Support Vector Machines (SVM) <br />
 c.
-Random Forest Classifier (RF)
+Random Forest Classifier (RF) <br />
 d.
 K-Nearest Neighbor (KNN)
 e.
 Gaussian Naive Bayes (GNB)
 f.
 Decision Tree Classifier (DT)